Calculations underpinning Citizens Advice research are wrong, says ENA.

 - Energy Networks Association represents the companies that are responsible for operating the ‘wires and pipes’ of Britain’s gas and electricity network infrastructure, serving over 30 million customers across the country.

-- You can find more detail on why ENA believes the Citizens Advice Missing Billions methodology is incorrect here.
+- Read why ENA believes the Citizens Advice Missing Billions methodology is incorrect.

 - The findings of the Citizen’s Advice Missing Billions research run contrary to the findings of a 2015 Competition and Markets Authority ruling on the cost of debt used by Ofgem.
 More detail on this can be found in the blog linked to above.